h2oai/h2o-health/docs/docs/gene-mutation/predictions/predictions.md

 To upload a new model, consider the following instructions:

 1. In the **Gene Mutation AI** menu, click **Predictions**.
-2. In the **Experiment Name** box, enter a name for the experiment.
+2. In the **Experiment name** box, enter a name for the experiment.
 3. Click **Browse...**.
 4. Click **Upload an experiment**.